davidcarmo23/Apontamentos/MEI/Qualidade de Software/Aula 2.md

 ## Assessing Scalability
 - Ability to address more requests is often part of the **performance assessment**
-- Assessing scalability directly measures impact of adding or removing resources.  Response measures reflect: ▪ Changes to performance. ▪ Changes to availability. ▪ Load assigned to existing and new resources.
+- Assessing scalability directly measures impact of adding or removing resources.
+- Response measures reflect:
+	- Changes to performance.
+	- Changes to availability.
+	- Load assigned to existing and new resources.

+# Security
+- Ability to protect data and information from unauthorized acce

 [[MEI/Qualidade de Software/Aula 3]]